ghc/ghc/docs/users_guide/exts/lambda_case.rst

       \freshName -> case freshName of { p1 -> e1; ...; pN -> eN }

-Since GHC 9.4.1, it also allow expressions with multiple scrutinees (see GHC proposal `#302 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0302-cases.rst>`_) of the form ::
+Since GHC 9.4.1, it also allows expressions with multiple scrutinees (see GHC proposal `#302 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0302-cases.rst>`_) of the form ::